-1. If less than 20% of E&T participants are expected to receive participant reimbursements, please provide an explanation.
+1. reimbursements, please provide an explanation.

 I. Contracts/Partnerships

 For each partner/contractor that receives more than 10% of the E&T operating budget, complete the table below.
 If all partners receive less than 10% of the budget, provide the information in the table for the five providers who receive the largest total amount of E&T funding.
 Partners are the entities that the State agency has contracted with or has agreements (MOUs or MOUAs) with for the delivery of E&T services.
 All partner contracts must be available for inspection by FNS as requested.
 (Note: All E&T partners and contracts will be included in the Contract and Partnership Matrix in the Operating Budget Excel Workbook.)